Iliannnn/react-portfolio/README.md

 # React-Portfolio
-An example portfolio made with TypeScript and powered by React!
+An example portfolio made with TypeScript and React!